UC Davis has many opportunities for undergraduates to participate in high-quality, hands-on research – and the marine sciences are no exception.

 - Identify this faculty member’s home department.
 This is the course code you will sign up under (for example: WFC 199 for someone in the WFC department).

 - Register for the course.
 Each 3 hours of work per week is equivalent to 1 unit.
-Schedule Builder defaults 199s to 1 unit, so you will need to change this manually by the fifth week of the quarter if applicable.
+Schedule Builder defaults 192s and 199s to 1 unit, so you will need to change this manually by the fifth week of the quarter if applicable.

 You may decide not to register for a course, for example, if you are participating in research as part of a summer experience or study abroad program.
 In this case, have your project supervisor email the MCS major advisor with verification that you have completed a research project or internship.
 Be sure to include whether the project was marine-related, educational in nature, and list how many hours you completed.